sebseager/cryoem-picker-eval/docs/picker_pipeline.md

 ## Derived or constant globals

-Set these after sourcing the above variables.
+Set these after sourcing the above variables (or append them to the end of your parameter script to set everything at once).

 ```bash
 EMAN_BOXSIZE_A=$(echo "$EMAN_BOXSIZE_PIX * $ANG_PIX_RES / 1" | bc)